-This was a commission for a community arts project run by artist Mai Thomas form the Ruthin Craft Centre.
+This was a commission for a community arts project run by artist Mai Thomas from the Ruthin Craft Centre.

-Based at the Ruthin Craft Centre the piece will travel to schools and project spaces around Wales either as a whole or in its constituent parts.
+Based at the Ruthin Craft Centre the piece travelled to schools and project spaces around Wales either as a whole or in its constituent parts.

 A simple leather pencil roll, also can be used for paint brushes, with a pull-through toggle closure.